chetanjain2099/PyKDL_Python37/README.md

 ## PyKDL for Python3.7

-Process to compile PyKDL for Python 37.
+Process to compile PyKDL for Python 37 Windows.

 ### Instructions to Compile
     1. Download and Install MinGW